-Cinnamon is one of the most popular herbs for flavoring and medicinal uses.
+Cinnamon is one of the most popular spices for flavoring and medicinal uses.
 Although cinnamon oil has numerous health benefits, it often causes irritations and allergic reactions.
-Therefore people prefer to use cinnamon directly instead of using the oil.
+Therefore people prefer to use the spice directly instead of using the oil.
 This article, therefore, provides the health benefits of cinnamon.
-The general benefits of cinnamon oil are given below.

 Cinnamon is now being used all over the world for the treatment of a variety of health disorders including respiratory problems, skin infections, blood impurity, menstrual problems, and various heart disorders.
 The most important part of cinnamon is its bark, which can be used in a variety of ways.